This Is How Jenna Dewan Tatum Found Out About Channing’s Stripper Past

 He followed up with a very pointed observation on the dynamics of female and male sex workers: "Weirdly enough, girls ask less questions than guys do.
 Guys want to know everything about it, like, 'What?
 How much?
 When?
 Were you naked?"

 Tatum later used that job experience for the Magic Mike series.
-The movies are even set in his hometown, Tampa.
+The films are even set in his hometown, Tampa.

 His dad was also apparently was the last person on the planet to find out about his resumé.
 Which makes sense, it would seem awkward to tell your parents, "hey, by the way, I'm a stripper!"